g-w1/blog/_posts/2024-12-12-interp-latent.md

 In the demo, you can both see how a random MNIST image encodes but also directly play around with the encoding itself and create different types of digits by just moving the sliders.

-The reconstruction is not that good, and I assume this is due to some combination of (1) using the simplest possible architecture of MLP layers and ReLU (2) only allowing a 10 dimensional latent space which could constrain the representation a lot (3) not doing data augmentation, so it might not generalize that well.
+The reconstruction is not that good, and I assume this is due to some combination of (1) using the simplest possible architecture of MLP layers and ReLU (2) only allowing a 10 dimensional latent space which could constrain the representation a lot (3) not doing data augmentation, so it might not generalize that well, and (4) gradient routing targeting an unnatural internal representation, causing the autoencoder to not fit the data that well.
 This was just supposed to be a fun proof of concept project, so I’m not too worried about the reconstruction not being that good.

 # How it works

-My implementation of gradient routing is super simple.
+My implementation of gradient routing is super simple and easy to add onto a variational autoencoder.
 During training, after I run the encoder, I just detach every dimension of the encoding except for the one corresponding to the label of the image:

 ```python
 def encode_and_mask(self, images: Tensor, labels: Tensor):